 However, they use LDP in the context of tabular data, and do not consider the kind of complex interdependency in graph data (as described in Section~\ref{sec:intro}).
 For example, the RR with empirical estimation is optimal in the low privacy regimes for estimating a distribution for tabular data \cite{Kairouz_ICML16,Kairouz_JMLR16}.
-We apply the RR and empirical estimation to counting triangles, and show that it is suboptimal and significantly outperformed by a more sophisticated algorithm with more interaction between users and a data collector.
+We apply the RR and empirical estimation to counting triangles, and show that it is suboptimal and significantly outperformed by a more sophisticated two-rounds algorithm.

 {\textbf{Upper/lower-bounds.}}~~Finally, we note that existing work on upper-bounds and lower-bounds cannot be directly applied to our setting.
 For example, there are upper-bounds \cite{Acharya_AISTATS19,Kairouz_ICML16,Kairouz_JMLR16,Ye_ISIT17,Joseph_ArXiv19,Joseph_ArXiv19_Gauss} and lower-bounds \cite{Acharya_arXiv20,Duchi_ArXiv14,Duchi_ArXiv17,Joseph_ArXiv19,Duchi_ArXiv19, Joseph_ArXiv19_Gauss, Joseph_SODA20} on the estimation error (or sample complexity) in distribution estimation of tabular data.
 However, they assume that each original data value is independently sampled from an underlying distribution.
 They cannot be directly applied to our graph setting, because each triangle and each $k$-star involve multiple edges and are not independent (as described in Section~\ref{sec:intro}).
 Rashtchian \textit{et al.} \cite{Rashtchian_arXiv20} provide lower-bounds on communication complexity (i.e., number of queries) of vector-matrix-vector queries for estimating subgraph counts.
 However, their lower-bounds are not on the estimation error, and cannot be applied to our problem.